mikefarmer/taxis/README.md

  * nested_set

 # Credit
-Taxis is heavily based off the taxonomy system currently implemented in Spree (http://spreecommerce.com/) The taxonomy.js file used in the admin views was completely taken from Spree with only a few minor modifications.
-The admin controllers and models have been written from the ground up to isolate functionality only needed for the gem.
+Taxis is heavily based off the taxonomy system originally written by Sonny Cook as currently implemented in Spree (http://spreecommerce.com/).
+While much of the views are the same, the admin controllers and models have been written from the ground up to isolate functionality only needed for the gem.

 # Contributing
 Fork, modify, send me a pull request